kubos/kubos/docs/contribution-process.md

 For now, the code should be well structured:
 - There should be appropriate documentation for new methods and variables.
     + Use the doxygen comment format of '/** _comments_ */' for the method documentation so that it can be picked up during doc generation
 - Use descriptive names for methods and variables.
 - Try to match the styling of the surrounding code.

 Update any documentation areas that are affected by your changes.
 For instance, if you found that a uart configuration option was not available for a certain board type, you would edit kubos-hal/kubos-hal/uart.h in the appropriate comment section with a new note about the unsupported option.
 - If you want to test your documentation changes:
     + Run the command 'doxygen docs/Doxyfile' from the project folder with the new documentation to regenerate the html documentation
     + Open up {project}/html/index.html in a web browser
     + Browse to your doc updates to verify

 Add or update any unit tests that are affected by your changes.
 For instance, if support for i2c slave mode is added for the STM32F4 board, then the kubos-hal-stm32f4/test/i2c.c file's test\_i2c\_slave test case should be updated to test the successful execution of the board in slave mode.

 Commit your changes and push to your remote branch (the branch will be created automatically if it doesn't exist):

     $ git add {files you changed}
     $ git commit -m "Descriptive message about the changes you made"
     $ git push {remote name} {local branch name}

 If you're committing against a kubostech repo, then the remote name will likely be "origin".
 If you're committing against your personal fork, then the remote name will match what you specified in the `git remote add` command.

 [Commit early, commit often](http://www.databasically.com/2011/03/14/git-commit-early-commit-often/)

-## Create a Pull Request
+## Create a Pull Request {#create-a-pull-request}

 Once all of your changes for an issue have been completed, you should create a pull request in order to bring the changes into the main code's master branch.
 You will need to create a pull request for each repository you are making changes to.